faraz9993/All_EIC_DevOps_Training/Assessment_Day.md

 EXPOSE 80
 CMD ["nginx", "-g", "daemon off;"]
 ```
-### After that I created a docker images out of these files and pushed them to the docker hub.
+### After that I created docker images out of these files and pushed them to the docker hub.
 ### Below are the commands I used for building the docker images, creating the tag and pushing them to the docker hub.

 ```
 docker build -t front-end .